A fuming Marc Pingris lashed out at an online seller for supposedly using his name and that of his family’s to sell shoes.

 Posting screen grabs of the said Facebook user’s business transactions using his name, he wrote in a fiery message in bold capitals blasting off the said page and the administrators behind it.

 He clarified that his shoe sponsor is Titan and that he keeps no Facebook account and only has Instagram on social media.
-He stressed that he he did’t know Marcuz Sebastian de Mesa and Richard Umali, who appeared to be the sellers making transactions using his name.
+He stressed that he didn’t know Marcuz Sebastian de Mesa and Richard Umali, who appeared to be the sellers making transactions using his name.

 Pingris wrote, “MAHIYA NAMAN KAYO SA MGA NILOLOKO NYO!!!!
 GAGAMITIN NYO PA PAMILYA KO PARA MAKABENTA KAYO NG SAPATOS NYO!!
 TITAN PO LAHAT NAG BIGAY NG SAPATOS KO !!!!
 AT ISA PA WALA AKO FACEBOOK!!
 IG LANG MERON AKO AT WALA AKO KILALA NA “MARCUZ SEBASTIAN DE MESA AT RICHARD UMALI!!!
 MAHIYA NAMAN KAYO SA MGA TAO!!!!”